haedarrfd/oh-my-zshrc/README.md

 ## 🎨 Themes

 I use [Starhip](https://starship.rs/) for prompt with custom themes.
 You can use another themes for example [Powerlevel10k](https://github.com/romkatv/powerlevel10k).
-If you'd still like to use starhip, I'll leave my repo where you can check on my starship setup [here](https://github.com/haedarrfd/oh-my-starship.git).
+If you'd still like to use Starhip, I'll leave my repo where you can check on my Starship setup [here](https://github.com/haedarrfd/oh-my-starship.git).